 NEVER GIVE UP

-We must never give up extending invitations.
-We must never underestimate the power of a simple invitation.
-Jesus has never given up extending the invitation to the lost and hurting world.
-The church must follow suit.
-Our confidence for living an invitational life comes because of the one who invited us.
+We must never give up extending invitations or underestimate the power of a simple invitation.
+Jesus has never given up extending the invitation to the lost and hurting world, and the church must follow suit.
+Our confidence in this invitational life comes from the one who invited us.

-Jesus was always about invitation.
+Jesus was always about the invitation.
 You and your church must invite, invite, invite!

 The Best Way To Get People To Church: Invite Them